brugr9/UEPluginVolumeCreator/README.md

 ### 3.4.
 Content File Name

-The created content file name derives from the file name which is imported (cp. appendix section [Asset Naming Convention](#asset-naming-convention)) but with rules from the Project Settings (see figure 3.):
+The created content file name derives from the file which is imported (cp. appendix section [Asset Naming Convention](#asset-naming-convention)) but with rules from the Project Settings (see figure 3.):

 * `AssetTypePrefix`: `T_`
 * `AssetName`:
-  * The same as the imported file
+  * The same as the imported file name
-  * Underlines (`_`) are replaced with a String as given by the Project Settings, which is minus (`-`) by default
+  * Underlines (`_`) are replaced with a string as given by the 'Project Settings', which is minus (`-`) by default
-  * Maximum length as given by the Project Settings, which is `20` by default
+  * Maximum length as given by the 'Project Settings', which is `20` by default
 * `DescriptorSuffix`: `_Volume`

 Example: With importing imaging data from a file named `My_0123456789_ImageFile.dcm` and using the plugin default settings the `AssetName` becomes `My-0123456789-ImageF`.
 In addition, the `AssetTypePrefix` `T_` and the `DescriptorSuffix` `_Volume` are added, resulting in a content file named `T_My-0123456789-ImageF_Volume`.